Ignoring Things

 The exclamation point operator will include a previously excluded entry.

-Note also that because you’ve previously committed .csv files in this lesson they will not be ignored with this new rule.
-Only future additions of .csv files added to the root directory will be ignored.
+Note also that, if you’ve previously committed .png files in this lesson, they will not be ignored with this new rule.
+Only future additions of .png files to the root directory will be ignored.

 Ignoring Nested Files: Variation